-You have the ability to Change Removal Policy for External Drives in Windows 10.
+You have the ability to Change Removal Policy for External Drives in Windows 11 or 10.
 Once set, it will be effective even after removing and connecting thereafter again with the same port of the device.
 Quick removal Policy is dedicated to manage the operation of Storage in such a way that, the device is well set to remove from network at any time.
-As a result, the device is removable even without making the use of the Safely Remove Hardware process.
+As a result, the device is removable even without making use of the Safely Remove Hardware process.
 However, there is an opposite side of the coin as well.
 System performance may result in degradation as Windows is unable to cache the writing operation for a Disk.
-Better performance Policy improves System functioning and it manages the storage operation in that manner.
+Better performance Policy improves System functioning and manages the storage operation in that manner.
 Unlike the previous one, Windows can cache the Disk Writing when this policy is in use.
 But, while removing the Storage device, you must go through Safely Remove Hardware process.
-This will offer protection to data integrity on the device ensuring the successful end of all cached operations.
+This will offer protection to data integrity on the device ensuring the successful end of all caching operations.

 Step-1: Keep the Storage device with you and connect it with computer using any of the ports.

 Step-2: Press Win+E hotkey and open the File Explorer on screen.

 Step-3: When in the Explorer, remember the device letter or label related to that storage drive (such as- USB Drive (D:)).